-Senior center newsletters provide information on activities at the local center.
+Senior center newsletters provide information on activities, social gatherings and outings at the local center.
 Whether you choose to distribute your newsletter in print or via email, learn how to jazz up your senior center newsletter and create an engaging, informative piece for your readers.

 Types of Senior Center Newsletters